Nara in 1 Day

 Getting around Nara

 Nara has two stations: JR Nara Station and Kintetsu Nara Station.
-You can walk (obviously) or take the No 2 bus, which costs Y220.
 It’s about a mile from JR Nara station to Nara Park.
+To reach the park, you can walk (obviously) or take the No 2 bus, which costs Y220.
 It was raining when we visited, so we treated ourselves to a bus ride.
-The city has a special Loop Line Bus service for tourists.
-The buses are bright yellow, so are easy to spot.
-From Nara Station, take the number 2 service from bus stop 2.
-This bus will take you to Nara Park in about 10.
+The city has a special Loop Line Bus service for tourists, taking you to Nara Park in about 10 minutes.
 It wasn’t initially clear where we needed to disembark, but we reached a bus stop circled with expectant deer and figured we’d arrived!

 Nara in 1 Day Itinerary